LasseWolter/honours-project-21-22/log.md

 - added script for downloading dummy data to repo for easier debugging on different machines

-- the shape we are looking for is (44,128)
+- the feature shape we are looking for is (44,128)

 - why does it sometimes work with multiple jobs and sometimes it doesn't